LusiaZ/HGCN-DrugRec/README.md

-# HHDCN-DrugRec
+# HGCN-DrugRec
-HHGCN-DrugRec: Hierarchical HyperGraph Convolution Network for Drug Combination Recommendation
+HGCN-DrugRec: HyperGraph Convolution Network for Drug Combination Recommendation

 ## Overview
-This repository contains code necessary to run HHGCN model.
-HHGCN is an end-to-end model mainly based on hypergraph convolutional network (HGCN).
+This repository contains code necessary to run HGCN model.
+HGCN is an end-to-end model mainly based on hypergraph convolutional network (HGCN).
 We employ a method of department division to process the [MIMIC-IV](https://mimic.mit.edu/docs/iv/modules/hosp/) dataset and demonstrate the superior performance of our approach, surpassing most existing models.

 ## Requirements